sgtoj/.dotfiles/README.md

 --------------------------------------------------------------------------------

-## MacOS Provisioning Script
+## MacOS (and Linux) Provisioning Script

-The `./.local/bin/provision.sh` script provisions a new MacBook with essential tools and configurations terminal centric workflow and development.
+The [`./.local/bin/provision.sh`](./.local/bin/provision.sh) script provisions a new MacBook with essential tools and configurations terminal centric workflow and development.
 It is designed to be **idempotent**, meaning it is safe to run multiple times.

-## Instructions
+### Instructions

 1. Run the script directly from your terminal using: